 8. Enjoy French cuisine

-French cuisine is heavy, rich and delicious.
+The food of France is rich and delicious.
 It’s worth taking the time to sample local dishes while you’re in town, even if some of the most popular items are a bit outside your comfort zone (I’m talking about you snails).

 Even if you’re not willing to chomp down on a squishy snail to try escargot, you can always try the cheese, French onion soup, steak and frites, ratatouille, quiche, or a fresh Nicoise salad.